iteria-app/lowcode/README.md

 - `yarn install` to install dependencies.
 (You have to use yarn)
 - `yarn start` to start the project.

-4. Start your reat applicantion in development mode and open in browser
+4. Start your React applicantion in development mode and open in browser

 - Use your React Aplication or use example React Application https://github.com/ionic-team/ionic-react-conference-app
 - Start local webpack dev server